Dynatrace/DCRUM-Splunk-Application/README.md

 The Dynatrace DC RUM Splunk Application provides a seamless way of storing DC RUM data in Splunk.

+*Please note that version 1.x of the application works only with Splunk 6.4 or earlier.
+It's not compatible with the latest Splunk 6.5 release.*

 ## What is Dynatrace DC RUM?

 [Data Center Real User Monitoring (DC RUM)](http://www.dynatrace.com/en/data-center-rum/) is an effective, non-intrusive choice for monitoring business applications that are accessed by employees, partners, and customers outside the corporate enterprise or from the corporate network (intranet or extranet).